- Employers are legally obligated to pay judgments against them.

 When the employee provides consent

-If the employee allows Employment Standards to collect on their behalf, the Collections Unit will try to collect the judgment, usually through a contracted collection agency.
+If the employee allows Employment Standards to collect on their behalf, collections will try to collect the judgment.

-When the collection agency is able to collect an amount from the employer that’s:
+When collections is able to collect an amount from the employer that’s:

 - full amount due – employee receives the full amount owed

-- less than full amount due – employee receives 80% of what’s collected and the agency retains 20%
+- less than full amount due – employee receives what’s collected

 When an employee chooses not to provide consent

-If an employee doesn’t provide consent to the Employment Standards Collections Unit at the time of filing a complaint, they will be responsible for their own collection.
+If an employee doesn’t provide consent to Employment Standards Collections at the time of filing a complaint, they will be responsible for their own collection.

 An employee may instead choose to pursue collections themselves.